 The courtship between a pair of birds can last much longer than the actual act of copulation.
 Courtship behavior may include several stages, from initially claiming territory to actually wooing a prospective mate with visual and auditory displays such as stunning plumage, spectacular flights, intricate songs, or even elaborate dances.
 The courtship period is when a male bird shows off his health and strength to convince a female that he is her best possible mate and will help her create the strongest, healthiest chicks with the best chance to survive.

 Once a female bird is receptive to a mate, whether it is a new mate every breeding season or simply renewing ties with a life-long partner, the actual mating can take place.
 The positions and postures birds assume to mate can vary, but the most common is for the male bird to balance on top of the female.
 The female may hunch, lay down, or bow to give the male easier balance, and both birds face the same direction.
-She will then move her tail aside to expose her cloaca to his reach, and he will arch his body so his cloaca can touch hers.
+She will then move her tail aside to expose her cloaca to his reach, and he will arch or curl his body so his cloaca can touch hers.
 The brief rubbing of cloacas may last less than a second, but the sperm is transferred quickly during this "cloacal kiss" and the mating is complete.
 The balancing may take longer as the birds stay touching one another, and several "kisses" might occur within a few moments.
 Birds will remain excited by their hormones for a week or more and may mate several times during that period to increase the chances of successful insemination.